How to make the most of your results night

-Enjoy the celebrations & look out for each other!
+Enjoy the celebrations and look out for each other

 You've just got your exam results and you're planning on heading out tonight.
 The chances are that alcohol may play a part in your night, and even if you're not drinking, some of your friends might be.
 So it’s important to remember to drink responsibly and know what to do if things get out of hand.

 Keep in mind that if you are feeling down about your results, then alcohol might not be a good idea.
 Alcohol is a depressant and may add to your feelings of lowness or make you more emotional.
 Going out might be the last thing you feel like doing so don't feel pressured into anything.
 But if you do drink, here are a few things to keep in mind.

 Not everyone will be drinking on exam results night and you shouldn’t feel pressured into it just because your friends are.
 But if you do decide to consume alcohol, don’t mix your drinks.
 It’ll only increase the chances of you getting more drunk and sick the morning after.

 Although you may want to pre-drink as to spend less money, if you drink too much before going on a night out you increase the risk of becoming sick or being refused access into clubs or bars.
 It is better to pace yourself while drinking through out the night to be able to make the most of the experience.

 Alcohol affects everyone differently so even if you drink the same amount as your friends it does not mean that you will react in the same way.
 There are many things which will affect how easily you get drunk such as how fast you drink, your age, your weight or if you are a man or a woman.
 For more information about how alcohol affects different people visit askaboutalcohol.ie.